-It's never too late or early to start modifying your Chevy Colorado.
+It's always a good time to modify your Chevy Colorado.
+Whether it's a brand new truck, or a truck you've had for years, there's never a bad time to improve your truck.
 Trucks are a wonderful vehicle to mod, they can be an indispensable tool for work, a great way to have fun, or simply a reliable way to move you or your cargo from point "A" to point "B." Regardless of how you use your Chevy Colorado, there are ways to make it even better.
 From increasing its power to making it more comfortable, there is always something to improve.

 Since there are a mind-boggling number of mods available for your Chevy Colorado, we've decided to boil it down for you and present a list of the top Chevy Colorado truck mods.
-Just like picking a favorite child, it's hard to pick a favorite mod (well maybe not that hard).
-This is just a jumping off point, as once the modifications start, they usually take a while to stop.
+Though there are endless modifications available, these are some of favorites.
+This is just a jumping-off point, as once the modifications start, they usually take a while to stop.

-Even though this is a rather small and minor mod, the importance of a clean interior cannot be overestimated.
+Even though this is a rather small and minor mod, having a clean interior will significantly feel the overall feel of your vehicle.
 Mud is nice on the outside of a truck, but on the inside, it's a whole different story.
 No longer will you have to worry about painstaking cleanups.
 With a floor mat like this, you may even consider reversing your "no eating in the car" rule.
-That's still up to you of course.
+That's still up to you, of course.
 There are other ways to upgrade your Colorado's Interior as well.

 Side Steps and Running Boards